 Cards that Offer Credit Card Rewards Points

-Points rewards programs are generally more complex than cash-back rewards.
+Points reward programs are generally more complex than cash back rewards.
 You’ll typically earn 1x to 5x points per dollar spent, but the redemption value of points/miles may vary based on how you redeem them.
-Each point/mile is typically worth between 0.5 cents and 2.5 cents.
+Each point or mile typically is worth between 0.5 cent and 2.5 cents.

 Since points redemption is most often associated with travel, a points or miles card is best for a business owner who flies or stays in hotels frequently.
 Points may be redeemed for: